 Protect yourself online

-We’re committed to protecting your privacy and helping keep you safe online.
-As part of this commitment, our dedicated online security team regularly trawl the SEEK site for evidence of suspicious job ads and advertisers, and immediately remove them.
-Using these resources, in addition to other filtering tools, we’re continually improving our efforts to make job hunting safe and secure.
+We are committed in protecting your privacy online.
+As part of this commitment, our dedicated online security team regularly probe SEEK’s site for evidence of suspicious job ads and advertisers, and immediately remove them.
+Using these resources, in addition to other various filtering tools, we are continuously improving our efforts to make your job hunting safe and secure.

 Noticed something suspicious?